smrchy/redis-tagging/README.md

 ```

 **Important:** Redis-Tagging works with items from your database (whatever you might use).
 Its purpose is to make tag based lookups fast and easy.
-A typical item in your db should include an id (the primary key) and a list of tags for this items.
+A typical item in your database should include an id (the primary key) and a list of tags for this items.
 You could store this as a JSON string (e.g. `["car", "bmw", "suv", "x5"]`.
 You'll want to try to keep your db in sync with the item ids stored in Redis-Tagging.

 Go through the following examples to see what Redis-Tagging can do for you: